Hong Kong's statues are disappearing, but their symbolism may prove harder to erase - KRDO

 Enduring legacies

-For three decades, Hong Kong has been the only place on Chinese-controlled soil where an annual mass vigil has been held to mark the events in and around Tiananmen Square on June 4, 1989, during which large numbers of pro-democracy protesters were brutally crushed by armed Chinese troops.
+For three decades, Hong Kong has been the only place on Chinese-controlled soil where an annual mass vigil has been held to mark the events in and around Tiananmen Square on June 4, 1989, during which large-scale pro-democracy protests were brutally crushed by armed Chinese troops.

 The military crackdown remains one of the most tightly censored topics in mainland China, with discussions of it scrubbed from mass media.
 Chinese authorities have not released an official death toll, but estimates range from several hundred to thousands.